 Mortgage Protection Insurance

-Most insurers or mortgage protection providers offer added benefits and features at no extra cost known as automatic cover.
+Most providers offer added benefits and features at no extra cost so our best priced quotes always include all of these additions.

 - Accidental Death Benefit – A lump sum paid in the event of death caused by an accident, when the insurer is still processing your application.